vmkhot/Comparative-Genomics-Verruco/Notes/Genome_selection.md

+For the genome selection, we started by inspecting the [GTDBTk outputted tree](../Results/gtdbtk.bac120.classify.tree.7.tree) for the Opitutales genome.

-In the case of Opitutales,
+Taxonomy n the case of Opitutales:

 **GTDB CLASSIFICATION**: (FAMILY LEVEL) d__Bacteria;p__Verrucomicrobiota;c__Verrucomicrobiae;o__Opitutales;f__T3Sed10-336;g__;s__